A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Movie based on iconic comic-book hero created by DC Comics, which has also led to the merchandising of toys, clothing, games, and so on.

 Cigar and cigarette smoking.
 Champagne drinking -- a woman acts drunk with a man after a dinner date, stumbling, slurring her speech.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Keaton, however, sleep walks through his performance as the Caped Crusader.
-While the armor-covered Batman is nearly always in motion, Bruce Wayne barely puts out any emotional energy.
-Though he improved a bit in the superior -- but darker -- sequel Batman Returns, Keaton's casting as the muscular Bruce Wayne remains one of the most wrongheaded decisions in movie history.
-The talented supporting cast can't overcome the stiff dialogue, and so it's up to Nicholson to steal the show by quipping, shrieking with laughter, and boogying down to several catchy Prince tunes.
+Keaton, however, sleepwalks through his performance as the Caped Crusader.
+Though the armor-covered Batman is nearly always in motion, Bruce Wayne barely puts out any emotional energy.
+(To his credit, he did improve a bit in the superior -- but darker -- sequel Batman Returns.)
+Here, it's up to Nicholson to steal the show by quipping, shrieking with laughter, and boogying down to several catchy Prince tunes.

 Did we miss something on diversity?